Bill would force Big Tech to disclose government queries, requests

 Formally the Preventing Restrictions and Empowering Speakers to Enable Robust and Varied Exchanges in Online Speech Act, the bill currently has four other sponsors in the Senate, all Republicans.

-“If the federal government is attempting to end-run the Constitution by secretly working with tech platforms to censor Americans’ speech, then the American people deserve to know,” said Sen. Bill Hagerty, Tennessee Republican and the bill’s main sponsor.
+“If the federal government is attempting to end-run the Constitution by secretly working with tech platforms to censor Americans’ speech, then the American people deserve to know,” said Sen. Bill Hagerty, Tennessee Republican and one of the bill’s co-sponsors.
 “Requiring transparency will ensure that the government cannot work secretly to censor Americans,” he said in a statement.

 The other sponsors of the bill include Sens.
 Rick Scott of Florida, Cynthia Lummis of Wyoming and Ron Johnson of Wisconsin.
 It has been referred to the Homeland Security and Governmental Affairs Committee.